Oxburgh Hangings: Print sources

+Embroiderers in the household

+The designs were probably devised and first drawn by a professional textile artist at her request and drawn on the canvas.
+Mary's servant Bastian Pagez was involved in the design process, helping her to pass the time, apparently working up images from her books, and the queen bequeathed some of her embroideries and sewing equipment to another of her French servants, Renée de Rallay.
+In 1586, Mary's embroiderer was Charles Plouvart.
+Bess of Hardwick had employed professional embroiderers since 1549, including "Angell my ymbrother".

+Mary's handiwork

 The panels made by Mary have her monogram, the letters MA superimposed on the Greek letter phi, and the panels made by Bess have the initials ES.
 One of the Earl of Shrewsbury's letters mentions the two women working together, with some of Mary's other companions, presenting this as an innocent domestic activity not likely to result in conspiracy or sedition:"This Queen [Mary] continueth daily to resort unto my wife's chamber, where with the Lady Leviston and Mrs Seton, she useth to sit working with the needle in which she much delighteth and in devising works; and her talk is altogether of indifferent, trifling matters".

-Mary's servant Bastian Pagez was involved in the design process, helping her to pass the time, apparently working up images from her books, and the queen bequeathed some of her embroideries and sewing equipment to another of her French servants, Renée de Rallay.
+The nature of the surviving emblems and their apparent reference to Mary's political situation contradicts Shrewsbury's opinion.
+A visitor at Tutbury Castle, Nicholas White, mentioned embroidery as Mary's indoor pastime in wet weather.
+The diversity of the coloured silks relieved the tedium of the labour of the stitch.
+Mary gave a speech comparing carving, painting and needlework.

+Provenance

 The hangings are now part of the Victoria and Albert Museum collection, although they are on permanent long-term loan at Oxburgh Hall.
 It is thought that the embroideries were once kept at Cowdray Park, and were brought to Oxburgh in 1761 when Mary Browne married Richard Bedingfield.
 The Browne family seem to have inherited objects and relics associated with Mary from the Howard family.
 Possibly these relics included a group of Mary's embroideries which had been bought in 1611 from Arbella Stuart (a granddaughter of Bess of Hardwick) by Mary Talbot, Countess of Shrewsbury, a daughter of Bess of Hardwick and the mother of Alethea Howard, Countess of Arundel.

 31 more octagonal panels of embroidery, with emblematic designs, some signed "ES", resembling the slips at Oxburgh remain at Hardwick Hall mounted on a screen.